314dev/PI/docs/source/extensions/logging.rst

     trainer = Trainer(flush_logs_every_n_steps=k)

 Unlike the ``log_every_n_steps``, this argument does not apply to all loggers.
-The example shown here works with :class:`~pytorch_lightning.loggers.tensorboard.TensorBoardLogger`, which is the default logger in Lightning.
+The example shown here works with :class:`~pi_ml.loggers.tensorboard.TensorBoardLogger`, which is the default logger in Lightning.

 ----------